 Volunteering Africa – Alice

-Volunteering in Africa: In our feedback interview you can learn more about Alice's time as a conservation volunteer in Zululand/South Africa and Namibia.
+Volunteering and sabbatical in Africa: In our feedback interview you can learn more about Alice's time as a conservation volunteer in Zululand/South Africa and Namibia.

 Project: Volunteering – Species Conservation in South Africa and Protection of Namibia's Desert Elephants

 Location: Zululand/South Africa und Damaraland/Namibia